-The Medical Physics staff will visit you daily to monitor how much radioactivity is left in your body.
+The radiotherapy physics staff will visit you daily to monitor how much radioactivity is left in your body.
 You will be allowed home when the measurements show that the radioactivity has fallen below a certain level.
-This varies from person to person, but is usually between 3 and 4 days, rarely longer.
+This varies from person to person, but is usually between 1 and 2 days, rarely longer.